SouridyaDey/document_analyzer_chatbot/README.md

 - Uses **UnstructuredPDFLoader** for fast and accurate PDF parsing
 - Employs **FAISS** as the vector database for efficient similarity search
 - Powered by **Ollama** for local LLM inference
-- Designed with modular and privacy-conscious architecture
+- Designed with modular and privacy-conscious architecture using **Streamlit**
 - Added Dockerfile for containerization

 ## Prerequisites and setup instructions